Autodidac/Autodidac/README.md

 I specialize in contemporary C++ and enjoy working with C++20 and looking forward to C++23 with modules.

+I'm an Autodidac Independant Game Developer currently working primarily with WickedEngine for Rendering, Physics, Scripting, Network, and Audio.

 I’m excited to tackle new challenges and work on innovative projects.

 Such as my [Tree Geometry Generator](https://github.com/Autodidac/WickedTwoOLSystem) System based on the concepts of SpeedTree, PlantFactory, and Lindenmayer Systems.